 They reject your application based on criteria you were not told about when you applied

 Tenant screening agencies can only report unpaid bills and evictions are reported for 7 years.
 Bankruptcies are reported for 10 years.
 Criminal convictions can be reported forever, but arrests and other police records can only be reported for 7 years.

-Evictions (sometimes called unlawful detainers or UDs) are reported for 7 years.
+Evictions (sometimes called unlawful detainers or UDs) are reported for 7 years by screening agencies.
 An eviction case shows up on your tenant screening report when it is filed.
 It shows up even if you win the case, settle the case, move, or pay all of the rent you owe.

 If the Court expunges your eviction case, then tenant screening agencies can’t report it.
 When a case is expunged the Court erases the public record of it.

 To find out how to ask the Court for an expungement, and how to tell screening agencies when a case is expunged, see our fact sheet Expunging an Eviction Case.

 You can put a statement on your screening report that explains the eviction.
 For example, you can explain that you lost your job and could not pay the rent, but that you have been working since then.
 Or, you can explain that a family member caused a problem, but that person no longer lives with you.
 Say what has changed in your life so that whatever caused you to get an eviction won’t happen now.